Siro-ai/SiroSDK/README.md

 ```

 ### 2. Permission Management
-Request permissions early in your app lifecycle (optional step if you handle this separately):
+Request permissions early in your app lifecycle:

 ```swift
 // Request permissions when app launches